Peak season Europe, also known as high season, or more often the summer travel season, is the most popular time to

 Travel in peak season Europe requires flexibility and timing.

-With higher numbers of tourists planning summer travel in Europe, it’s common to find tours, hotels, and car rentals booked up.
-You can’t wait until a few weeks out to start looking for reservations.
+With the higher number of tourists planning travel in Europe's high season, it’s common for tours, hotels, and car rentals to be booked up.
+You can’t wait until a few weeks out to start checking for reservations.

-Escorted vacations can be booked up to a year in advance, so check with tour companies that offer European group tours to your destination, as soon as you know where you want to go.
+Escorted group tours are often booked up to a year in advance, so check with international tour companies that offer group tours to your destination, as soon as you know where you want to go.

-Tour companies often offer discounts or early booking specials for the next year’s tours.
+Most tour companies often offer discounts or some kind of early booking special for the next year’s tours.
 But there's no set time for pre-booking specials.

-Check the next season offerings between November and February for 'early bird' specials, that can result in $100 - $500 [or more] per person off the standard price, depending on the price of the tour.
+Check their offerings between November and February for 'early bird' specials, which can result in $100-$500 [or more] per person off the standard price, depending on the price of the tour.

-For independent travel, planning for peak season travel in Europe is an exercise in competitiveness.
+If your choice is independent travel, planning for peak season in Europe can be an exercise in competitiveness.

-Start checking airfares around six months out, but don’t expect a reasonable price until about 90 days before your travel date.
+Start checking for airfares around six months before you plan to travel, but don’t expect to find reasonable prices until around 90 days ahead of your travel date.